lraspovic/lraspovic.github.io/README.md

 ## senL2Aproduct

-Used for 2 types of operation:
+Used for 2 sets of operations:
  - searching, previewing and downloading satelite images

    *Preview example*